Everything PR News

 Qualifying leads

-One of the biggest challenges that companies have is generating leads and website traffic, which is where pop-ups can come in handy.
-To qualify leads, companies should use plain-looking pop-ups that aren’t meant to grab the attention of visitors.
-Instead, they should simply ask them whether they’re ready to convert.
-The goal of these types of pop-ups shouldn’t be to promote sales or increase leads.
-It should be to separate website visitors who are looking to convert from website visitors who are in the earlier stages of their buying journeys.
+One of the biggest challenges companies have is generating qualified leads.
+To qualify leads, companies should use plain-looking pop-ups that simply ask whether visitors are ready to convert.
+The goal isn't to promote sales but to separate visitors ready to convert from visitors still in earlier stages of their buying journey.

 Boosting website presence with SEO

-It’s not always easy for companies to keep track of the latest SEO trends and strategies.
-Between the evolving innovation and updates to search engine algorithms, it frequently feels like the goalposts are constantly moving in this industry.
-However, the goal of every SEO strategy has always been the same: boosting a company’s website presence in relevant search results pages.
+It's not always easy for companies to keep track of the latest SEO trends and strategies.
+Between evolving algorithms and updates, it can feel like the goalposts are constantly moving.
+The core goal remains the same: boosting a company's website presence in relevant search results — and increasingly, in the AI answer engines that now surface a growing share of consumer inquiries.

 Headlines